neurodata/bilateral-connectome/_sources/slides/princeton/princeton.md

 > "This brain is bilaterally symmetric"
 >   &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;  -Neuroscientists

-Depends on what you mean...w
+Depends on what you mean...

 <div class="columns">
 <div>